-- 1. Full name
+- Full name

-- 2. Social security number or Troy University student ID number
+- Social security number or Troy University student ID number

 - 3. Dates of attendance

 - 4. Location of attendance

-- 5. Address where the transcript(s) are to be sent
+- 5. Address where the transcript(s) is to be sent

 - 6. The number of transcripts requested

-All transcript orders will be charged a \$5.00 fee.
+All transcript orders will be charged a \$7.50 fee.